rahmangunawans/Test17/replit.md

 - Webhook handling for subscription events

 ### Database
-- **Primary**: Supabase PostgreSQL with SSL connection
+- **Exclusive**: Supabase PostgreSQL with SSL connection
-- **Fallback**: Replit Database via DATABASE_URL
+- Configured for production use with connection pooling and timeout settings
-- Connection pooling and timeout configuration
+- No fallback mechanism - always uses Supabase as per user preference

 ### CDN and Assets
 - **Tailwind CSS**: Via CDN for styling